http4k/http4k/src/docs/blog/nanoservices/index.md

-title: http4k blog: Nanoservices: The Power of composition
+title: http4k blog: Nanoservices: The Power of Composition
 description: You thought that microservices were a thing?
 Pah!
 The powerful abstractions in the http4k toolkit allow you to write entire useful apps which fit in a Tweet.

 # Nanoservices: The Power of Composition